 Update: 02-14-23

-Above, I mentioned that Japan or Taiwan would be good candidates for the Mountain of Flowers and Fruit, but I now feel like I didn’t give enough context.
+Above, I mentioned that Japan or Taiwan would be good candidates for the Mountain of Flowers and Fruit, but I now feel that I didn’t give enough context.
 As I explain in this article (and briefly in sec.
 1.1 above), Buddhist cosmic geography portrays the world as four cardinal continents surrounding a great mountain.
 Journey to the West changes the original system by associating China with the southern continent and moving India to the western continent.
 If we continue this trend by associating the other two continents with real countries, the north would be Russia or Mongolia and the east would be Korea (fig. 8).
 And since the Mountain of Flowers and Fruit is said to be an island east of the eastern most continent, Japan would be the best choice (fig. 9).
 This means Sun would be a Snow Macaque.

 Fig. 9 – A top view of Buddhist cosmic geography overlaid with the names of real world countries (larger version).
 Adapted from Buswell & Lopez, 2014, pp. xxxi.
 Fig 10 – Detail from a map of East Asia (larger version).
 Map found here.